arquimedescrivelari/foxpages/readme.md

 The component used for the connections is the Socketwrench of the company Catalyst Development Corporation (www.sockettools.com).

 This component is distributed in the free and commercial versions.
-The free version does not support secure connections (SSL / TLS).
+The free version does not support secure connections (SSL/TLS).

 The development version of Fox Pages Server is configured to use the free version of SocketWrench.
 This will be a limitation only if the use of secure connections in the development environment is required.